Johannesburg to Cape Town: A 3-week itinerary for South Africa

 Amphitheatre Backpackers with its quirky interior design

-Where I stayed:
+Where I stayed in Drakensberg

-In Northern Drakensberg I stayed at Amphitheatre Backpackers, which is hands down one of the funkiest hostels I’ve ever set foot in!
-It was so artsy that my eyes almost didn’t know where to look – the rainbow coloured bar made with old glass bottles, the food packaging labels that had been used as wallpaper, the jacuzzi that sat smack dab in the middle of the bar, or the rock climbing wall that was also just adjacent to the bar.
+In Northern Drakensberg, I stayed at Amphitheatre Backpackers, which is hands down one of the funkiest hostels I’ve ever set foot in!
+It was so artsy that my eyes almost didn’t know where to look – the rainbow-coloured bar made with old glass bottles, the food packaging labels that had been used as wallpaper, the jacuzzi that sat smack dab in the middle of the bar, or the rock climbing wall that was also just adjacent to the bar.
 I have a feeling this is quite the party hostel during the high season… Then again, the rooms were located a short walk from the main building, which meant you could call it an early night and not be disturbed by the festivities back at the bar.

 Durban